Available for Interviews: Dr. Pete Loper

 What Dr. Loper could say on

-Especially in these turbulent times, we need better strategies and tools to best support our loved ones who may be experiencing mental health challenges.
-Here are 5 ways we can help:
+We need better strategies and tools to support best our loved ones who may be experiencing mental health challenges.
+Here are five ways we can help:

 - The best way to support someone living with a mental illness is to be fully present, engaged, and available for them.